 Accurate information about the Phonics Screening Check.

 ”For most children, it will probably be the last time that decoding will be formally assessed in their education” (Ricketts & Murphy.
 ResearchED Literacy p53).
-To guard against phonic deficits causing decoding difficulties for pupils in later years, The Reading Ape recommends a ”Year Three phonics pseudo-word check that assesses the whole alphabetic code, including polysyllabic level…” (TRA blog: Decisions, decisions – can research help identify the best phonics programme?)
+To guard against phonic deficits causing decoding difficulties for pupils in later years, The Reading Ape (TRA) recommends a ”Year Three phonics pseudo-word check that assesses the whole alphabetic code, including polysyllabic level…” (TRA Blog: Decisions, decisions – can research help identify the best phonics programme?)

-The year one PSC is a quick (it takes about 5 minutes for a child to complete), easy and valid** way to identify, at an essential early stage, those children who are in need of extra help with their phonics code knowledge, segmenting and blending skills.
+The year one PSC is a quick (it takes about 5 minutes for a child to complete), simple and valid** way to identify, at an essential early stage, those children who are in need of extra help with their phonics code knowledge, segmenting and blending skills.
 Children who do not meet the expected standard in year 1 are required to retake the check in year 2.

 The ‘pass’ mark is released after the PSC has taken place.
 It has been 32 since the first check took place in 2012.
 This “appropriately challenging” expected level was set by about 50 teachers whose schools were involved in the pilot study.